fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 # Vectorizing Texts

-When computers "read" texts, they aren't reading them the same way that humans do.
+When computers "read" texts, they aren't reading them the same way that humans read.
 Computers are actually interpreting texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html).
 This information provides the computer with instructions for displaying text, sound, or images, but this doesn't mean a computer literally understands the _meaning_ or _content_ of these data---at least not in the same way that humans do.

 A key task of any computational text analysis is first finding a way to convert the complexity of human language into terms that a computer can actually understand.
 This is what **natural language processing** means: converting human language to computer language such that the computer reads texts like a human would.